brhanuhailu/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is to print and chmond of and the seond is for ls to list current file
+this is to print and chmond of the third also inluded and the seond is for ls to list current file